teddythepooh/academic_starter/content/project/hedonic_price_modeling/index.md

 ---
-title: Housing Price Model
+title: The Elasticity of Residential Property Prices During a Recession
-summary: Fitted a piecewise polynomial regression model to estimate the effects of different housing characteristics on residential property prices.
+summary: Created a log-log model of residential property sales to estimate the impact of a recession on the elasticity of housing prices with changes in the lot area
 tags:
 - all
 - portfolio